The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/6-sql-and-databases.md

 </details>

+In the next lesson we'll learn more about writing SQL queries but for now, here are some key things to look out for.

 ### Tips to avoid SQL errors

 * SQL is NOT case sensitive.
 However, it is a standard practice to write keywords in all-caps to distinguish them from values.